squeek502/watchedoverlay/README.md

 ## Building

-Requires latest master version of Zig.
+Note: Last tested with Zig 0.10.0.
+Pull requests that fix the build for latest master version of Zig are always welcome, though.

 1. Clone this repository and its submodules (`git clone --recursive` to get submodules)
 2. `zig build dist`
 3. The resulting files will be in `zig-out/dist`

 Note that, by default, `zig build dist` will build everything in debug mode and use all the features of your current CPU (so it may not work on other computers).
-To make a more portable and faster build, you can use something like `zig build -Drelease-safe -Dcpu=x86_64 dist` instead.
+To make a more portable and faster build, you can use something like `zig build dist -Drelease-safe -Dcpu=x86_64` instead.

 ## Overview of the source code